bindhyeswari/social-discovery-app/REST.md

 #Restful End Points

-All endpoints to be used are to be defined in the format - (apiaryblueprint)[https://github.com/apiaryio/api-blueprint#readme]
+All endpoints to be used are to be defined in the format - (apiaryblueprint)[https://github.com/apiaryio/api-blueprint#readme]]
-List

  - Success Response Code
  - MIME type
  - Input Schema
  - Output Schema
  - Optional Description

 # GET /users